ijmeals/n96-postgres-package/docs/conn/how-to-log-slow-queries.md

 SELECT * FROM tbl WHERE col = ?
 ```

-There are times that a query is slow under certain parameters but not others, and by logging the actual specific query, can reduce the spelunking and investigation.
+There are times that a query is slow under certain parameters but not others, and by logging the actual specific query with the params, that can reduce the spelunking and investigation time.

 To log slow queries using this package, n96 Postgres Package, there are two ways.
 One is by setting the configuration when you initally call the `conn` function, and the other is to do it on a query by query basis.